FirstFlush/street_ninja/README.md

 ## Contact

-For inquiries, partnerships, or contributions, contact Michael Pearce at: firstflush@protonmail.com
+For inquiries, partnerships, or contributions, contact Michael Pearce at michaelpearce@streetninja.ca